Using a Content Management System (CMS)

 When choosing a CMS, it can be challenging to select the right one for your website.
 To choose correctly, you should consider which development company you’re hiring, what CMS they use, and the features you require within a CMS.

 This article will explore two leading web development platforms – WordPress, a Content Management System; and Wix, a Website Builder.
-(We also compare another website builder, Squarespace, in this article).
+(We also compare another website builder, Squarespace, in this article [link to other article]).
 If you’re looking to build a website, keep reading to see which platform is right for you.